ludydoo/odk-central-k8s/README.md

 The biggest part of the work that has been done is around creating `ConfigMaps` that will take advantage of kubernetes `Secrets`.
-There is also a non-trivial `init-container` that initialises and creates the database for use by okd.
+There is also a non-trivial `init-container` that initialises and creates the database for use by `odk`.

 Deploying the cluster with `make k8s.deploy` will create the necessary `Secrets` and `ConfigMaps` if they don't already exist.
 Then, some environment variables are piped through `envsubst`